E2cD3s/Discord-AI-Assistant/README.md

 - ✅ Configurable rotating status messages to keep your bot presence fresh
 - ✅ Conversation memory with configurable history length and sampling parameters
 - ✅ Voice pipeline powered by Faster-Whisper speech-to-text and Kokoro text-to-speech
-- ✅ Slash-friendly commands to join/leave voice, trigger recordings, and reset conversation state
+- ✅ Slash-friendly commands to join/leave voice and reset conversation state
 - ✅ Works fully offline with local Ollama, Whisper and Kokoro models

 ## Requirements